OCA/server-tools/red_october/README.rst

 This module provides a ``red_october`` type to ``ir.attachment``, which provides encryption and decryption services using a remote Red October instance.

+It also provides a field that uses this attachment type, similar to a Binary field.

 Installation
 ============

 A working Red October installation is required to use this module.

-* Install the Python Red October library ``pip install git+https://github.com/LasLabs/python-red-october@feature/master/code-samples``
+* Install the Python Red October library ``pip install git+https://github.com/LasLabs/python-red-october``

 Configuration
 =============